Diplopia

-Diplopia is the simultaneous perception of two images of a single object that may be displaced horizontally or vertically in relation to each other.
+Diplopia is the simultaneous perception of two images of a single object that may be displaced in relation to each other.
 Also called double vision, it is a loss of visual focus under regular conditions, and is often voluntary.
-However, when occurring involuntarily, it results in impaired function of the extraocular muscles, where both eyes are still functional, but they cannot turn to target the desired object.
+However, when occurring involuntarily, it results from impaired function of the extraocular muscles, where both eyes are still functional, but they cannot turn to target the desired object.
 Problems with these muscles may be due to mechanical problems, disorders of the neuromuscular junction, disorders of the cranial nerves (III, IV, and VI) that innervate the muscles, and occasionally disorders involving the supranuclear oculomotor pathways or ingestion of toxins.

 Diplopia can be one of the first signs of a systemic disease, particularly to a muscular or neurological process, and it may disrupt a person's balance, movement, or reading abilities.

+Presentation

 Causes

 Diplopia has a diverse range of ophthalmologic, infectious, autoimmune, neurological, and neoplastic causes: